 - Common Name: Herbaceous Peony, Paeony

-- Flowers: June
+- Flowers: Summer

 - Flower Colour: Yellow

-- Habit: Herbaceous perennial
+- Habit: Deciduous, Clump-forming

 (Calot 1869) A classic nineteenth century peony which is still adored 140 years later.
 Large globe shaped flowers of soft creamy white.
 Similar to Duchesse de Nemours, but possibly a little more yellow in the centre of the bloom.
 The sweetly scented flowers are particularly good for cutting.
 A later flowering variety which is also shorter growing to 85cm so it rarely needs staking.